Qiskit/qiskit/docs/how_to/create_a_quantum_circuit.rst

 Create quantum registers
 ------------------------

-In order to create a quantum register, you have to define a :class:`~.QuantumRegister` object, passing as argument the desired number of qubits.
+You can create a :class:`~.QuantumRegister` object by passing the desired number of qubits as an argument:

 .. testcode::

     from qiskit import QuantumRegister

-    # Create QuantumRegister formed by 2 qubits
+    # Create a quantum register with 2 qubits
     qr1 = QuantumRegister(2)

-    # Create QuantumRegister formed by 3 qubits
+    # Create a quantum register with 3 qubits
     qr2 = QuantumRegister(3)

 Create classical registers
 --------------------------

-Analogously to the quantum registers, a classical register can be created by defining a :class:`~.ClassicalRegister` object, passing the number of classical bits as an argument.
+Similar to the quantum registers, you can create a :class:`~.ClassicalRegister` object by passing the desired number of classical bits as an argument:

 .. testcode::

     from qiskit import ClassicalRegister

-    # Create classical register with 2 classical bits
+    # Create a classical register with 2 classical bits
     cr1 = ClassicalRegister(2)

-    # Create classical register with 1 classical bit
+    # Create a classical register with 1 classical bit
     cr2 = ClassicalRegister(1)

 Initialize the quantum circuit
 ------------------------------

-Now that you have defined the quantum and classical registers, you can define a :class:`~.QuantumCircuit` from them.
-Each register has to be introduced as a separate argument.
+Now that you have defined the quantum and classical registers, you can create a :class:`~.QuantumCircuit` with the registers:

 .. testcode::